gazebosim/docs/contributing.md

    - An important thing to do is create a remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
 This way, you can always check for modifications on the original repository and **always** keep your fork repository up to date.

-1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `master`.
+1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `main`.
 If your changes don't break API/ABI and you would like them to be released to an existing release with major version `N`, then use branch `ign-<library>N` as the base.

-1. **Work out of a branch** Always work out of a new branch, one that is not a release / master branch.
+1. **Work out of a branch** Always work out of a new branch, one that is not a release / main branch.
 This is a good habit to get in, and will make your life easier.

 1. **Write your code.** This is the fun part, but is good to remember: